-Fast Retransmit
+Fast Retransmit (RFC 2581)

-- Time-out period often relatively long:

-- long delay before resending lost packet

-- Detect lost segments via duplicate ACKs.

-- Sender often sends many segments back-toback

-- If segment is lost, there will likely be many duplicate ACKs.

-- If sender receives 3 ACKs for the same data, it supposes that segment after ACKed data was lost: - fast retransmit: resend segment before timer expires
+- Time-out period often relatively long: - long delay before resending lost packet - Improvement: Detect lost segments via duplicate ACKs! - If segment is lost, there will likely be many duplicate ACKs - ☐ If sender receives 3 ACKs for the same data, it assumes that the segment after ACKed data was lost - This is Fast Retransmit (don't wait for the timeout timer) - We need 3 ACKS.
+The second ACK may be the result of a reordering (RFC 2001)